jbirkenmaier/Bullet-Journal-Application/README.md

 Further goals: <br>
 --> ~~storing the given data, so that the application can be used as a journal~~ <br>
---> Ability to set time and date of an activity, so that past activities can be entered --> Ability to manipulate past entrys <br>
+--> Ability to set time and date of an activity, so that past activities can be entered <br>
+--> Ability to manipulate past entrys <br>
 --> Create nicer plots <br>
 --> Ability to personalize the appearance by the user <br>